All students in Years 7-11 follow the national curriculum.

 Since September 2015 National Curriculum Levels are no longer used for statutory assessments and have been replaced with KS2 scaled scores.
 This has had significant implications for assessment systems used both in primary and secondary schools.

-From September 2016 The Pingle School will assess students in Key Stage 3 without the use of National Curriculum Levels which will reflect these changes and will be replaced with ‘thresholds’ which allow students to study in more depth and ensure mastery of knowledge and skills.
+From September 2016 The Pingle Academy will assess students in Key Stage 3 without the use of National Curriculum Levels which will reflect these changes and will be replaced with ‘thresholds’ which allow students to study in more depth and ensure mastery of knowledge and skills.

 Each subject has also produced a progression model which details the specific criteria needed to have been achieved to be making expected progress in each threshold.

 Please click on the subject button below to see details of all the specific assessment tasks which students will be expected to complete in each of the three assessment periods.